readthedocs/readthedocs.org/docs/dev/design/redirects.rst

    A whole directory can't be redirected with a page redirect, an exact redirect with a wildcard at the end needs to be used instead.

+   A page redirect on a single version project is the same as an exact redirect.

 Exact redirect:
    Allows to redirect an exact URL to a new URL,